confluentinc/cp-ansible/VARIABLES.md

 ### ksql_custom_log4j

-Boolean to reconfigure ksqlDB's logging with RollingFileAppender and log cleanup
+Boolean to reconfigure ksqlDB's logging with the RollingFileAppender and log cleanup functionality.

 Default:  "{{ custom_log4j }}"